 The final A24 movie on my list is The Witch, my second favorite horror film ever and what all slow burn horrors should aspire to be.
 The Witch has a similar atmosphere to The Blackcoat’s Daughter and A Dark Song, but it’s far more powerful because virtually every moment is laced with menace, dread, paranoia, or worse.
 Even in its slower scenes I was practically squirming in my chair with overwhelming unease from almost every single sight and sound, all masterfully presented with the intention to never let the audience get any semblance of comfort.
 Eventually, The Witch uses all that tension and build-up to unleash Hell and leaves us with an utterly haunting finale.

 It frustrates me to no end that I have to place my favorite horror film of all time on this list, but I will continue to champion The Strangers until it’s widely regarded as the masterpiece it is.
-No other film before or since has created the same level of immersion, tension, and pure, unadulterated horror I felt while watching this home invasion flick.
+No other film before or since has created the same level of immersion, tension, and pure, unadulterated fear I felt while watching this home invasion horror.
 I was even terrified to be in my own home after seeing it for the first time, and I rarely rewatch it because of how uneasy it still makes me.
 The Strangers is incredibly, insanely, unbelievably underrated, and is the scariest movie I’ve ever seen, no question.

-Also, the sequel is pretty great too!
+And the sequel is pretty great too!

 Liked what you read?
 Then check out Middle of The Row’s Top 5 Horror Movies, bookmark my author page, and follow me on Twitter and/or Letterboxd.
-Until next time, remember: the best seats are in the Middle of The Row!
+Until next time, remember: the best seats are in the Middle of the Row!